skip to content

 So, if you’ve ever asked yourself, “Can women take testosterone for menopause?” —and even more important—can taking testosterone somehow make my life better, the answers are yes, and perhaps.

-Yves-Richard Dole, M.D., a general OB/GYN at Mercy Medical Center in Baltimore.
+Yves-Richard Dole, M.D., a general OB-GYN at Mercy Medical Center in Baltimore.

-Natasha Spencer, M.D., a general OB/GYN at Orlando Health Physician Associates in Altamonte Springs, FL.
+Natasha Spencer, M.D., a general OB-GYN at Orlando Health Physician Associates in Altamonte Springs, FL.

 Jim Staheli, D.O. is the medical director of Broad Health, Hone Health’s affiliated practice.
 His areas of expertise include metabolic and nutritional medicine, anti-aging, and functional medicine.

 Women’s level of testosterone declines over time; at age 40 it’s about 50 percent of what you had at age 21 (1).
-This may have many effects, ranging from annoying to awful, but it’s hard to know whether they are due to low T or something else.
+This may have many effects, ranging from annoying to awful, but it’s hard to know whether they are due to low testosterone or something else.

-There’s research that suggests testosterone can also help other menopause symptoms like energy, mood, muscle strength, and concentration (1, 2, 3), but the evidence so far is limited (again, because women).
+There’s research that suggests testosterone can also help other menopause symptoms like energy, mood, irritability, muscle strength, and concentration (1, 2, 3), but the evidence so far is limited (again, because women).
 That’s why organizations like The Endocrine Society, the Menopause Society, and the British Menopause Society don’t currently recommend women take testosterone to treat them.

 Beyond anecdotal evidence, some data suggests adding testosterone to hormone therapy (HT) can help with menopause symptoms.